ermshiperete/job-dsl-plugin-wiki/Tutorial:-Using-the-Jenkins-Job-DSL.md

 ## 3. Configuring the Jenkins Job DSL Plugin

 We need a job which will look at the DSL file and generate the jobs, this is called a "Seed" job.
 Go the Jenkins main page and click "Create Job".
-Add the build step called "Job DSL".
+Add the build step called "Job DSL Manager".
 In the single text field, enter the path to the dsl file you checked into source control.

 ## 4. Creating Jenkins Jobs from your DSL Script